RedHatInsights/dvo-extractor/README.md

 Cloud Watch is a service to enable log message publication.
 In `ccx-data-pipeline` it is done using `boto3` and `watchtower` Python packages.

-To start to send messages to a Cloud Watch instance, you should define **all** the following environment
+To enable the sending of log messages to a Cloud Watch instance, you should define **all** the following environment variables:
-variables:

 - `CW_AWS_ACCESS_KEY_ID`: The AWS access key for creating the Cloud Watch session.
 - `CW_AWS_SECRET_ACCESS_KEY`: The AWS secret access key for creating the Cloud Watch session.